Stories That Can Heal The World

 In medicine, experienced doctors tell us that narratives matter more than charts.

 In genetics, the blueprint of life is made of words.
-Change the words, change their order, and you have different lifeforms.
+Change the order of words and you have different lifeforms.

 In construction, building structures requires plans, themselves a sequence of steps carefully chosen from experience and arranged in the correct order to produce a complex result — stories.